AnaOttavi/House-Rockets-Sales/README.md

 # House Rocket portfolio in King County (USA).

 Project from Data Science Community, mentoring by Meigarom Lopes.
-This repository contains scripts from an Insights project delivered to House Rocket, a company that seeks to increase profit by trading real state.
+This repository contains scripts from an Insights project delivered to House Rocket, a company that seeks to increase profit by trading real state. **status: on going**

 This project is fictial  and contains house sale prices for King County, which includes Seattle.
 **data from Kaggle**: https://www.kaggle.com/harlfoxem/housesalesprediction